 As long as your pots and pans are labeled dishwasher safe by the manufacturer, you can save time and effort by using your dishwasher for cleaning.

-However, it’s important to remember the abovementioned cautions for certain materials to avoid damage or deterioration.
+However, it’s important to remember the abovementioned cautions for specific materials to avoid damage or deterioration.

 When in doubt, it’s always better to hand wash your pots and pans to ensure they stay in good condition for longer, especially for those stubborn stains requiring extra elbow grease.